saibotsivad/mergefs/README.md

 You can use relative or absolute paths, and they will be interpreted using that module.

-The `single` property will be resolved using the input paths using [`path.join`](https://nodejs.org/api/path.html#path_path_join_paths) and then the `path.resolve` on the resulting filepath.
+The `files` properties will be resolved with the input paths using [`path.join`](https://nodejs.org/api/path.html#path_path_join_paths) and then `path.resolve` on the resulting filepath.

 ## The License

 Published and released under the
 [Very Open License](http://veryopenlicense.com).